yizhang82/yizhang82.github.io/_posts/2018-04-09-dotnet-generics-typeof.md

 ```

+We won't look at case #4 in detail here - it's not hard to conclude that it is relying on `CORINFO_LOOKUP_METHODPARAM`.

 ## Conclusion and what's next

 We've looked at how CLR does its typeof(T) magic through a combination of looking at this pointer and secret arguments.
 The runtime and compiler are in this together and they collaborate to make scenarios like this work.
-Like everything in life and in compiler science, everything has a trade off.
+Like everything in life and in computer science, everything has a trade off.
 In order to share the code, there are additional cost involves when doing seemingly simple things like typeof(T) - we need to do more work both statically and at runtime (by static I mean compile time - which can be at runtime if we are talking about JIT).
 In next post we'll dig a bit deeper into generic dictionaries and other dark secrets with secret argument passing.

 Two interesting questions that you can probably think about: